fwmechanic/file-collection-searcher/README.md

 files under "treelocn", then performing string searching on the list of candidate files.

-This worked "OK" ("better than nothing") for many years, but (a) didn't scale well as my ebook collection's size increased: the performance of a Windows client scanning a dir tree hosted on a Linux/Samba server was poor at best, and (b) its use required the presence of the search program on the client, which made it useless to anyone but me; other (W)LAN clients were blocked from accessing this content.
+This "worked OK" (IOW, was "better than nothing") for many years, but (a) didn't scale well as my ebook collection's size increased: the performance of a Windows client scanning a dir tree hosted on a Linux/Samba server was poor at best, and (b) its use required the presence of the search program on the client, which made it useless to anyone but me.

 A recent performance optimization was to have the server periodically run `find` to create a file containing the candidate file list in the root of the treelocn